hfboyce/tableau_course/_sources/intro.md

 #### Theory

+- Developing the 6 types of statistical questions (exploratory, descriptive, inferential {frequentist, Bayesian}, causal, mechanistic, predictive)
 - Why are EDAs important?
 - How to approach an EDA?
-(Exercise)
 - Conclusion and next steps in an EDA

 ### Tableau Applications

+- Dashboards
 - Grouping
-- Sets, filters, slicing
+- Sets, slicing
 - Facetting
-- Chloropleth map (if time -advanced)
+- Chloropleth map (if time - advanced)
 - Calculations -> string conversions
 - Calculations - converting to booleans
 - Not every EDA will make it in the Dashboard

+If time:
 - Joining, unions
 - Trend lines
 - Forecasting

 #### Exercise
 - Combine 2 dataframes
-- Removing or editing titles
-- Adding titles manually?
+- Dashboard practice
-- Adding a trend line
+-

 ### Lesson 4 - Good vs Evil, Tableau Stories and Extras